Observations on Recurrent Loss in the Neural Network Model of a Partial Differential Equation: the Advection-Diffusion Equation: Key Observation on Recurrent Loss and Stability

-Noticeably, improvements in stability are not predictably guaranteed by increasing $Q$ or $T$.
-Considering the choice of $Q$, the first row of plots in figure \ref{fig:ErrorandEigenvalues_s_2_n_9_neglog10nu_Inf_N_101_htmult_1_10_p_2} demonstrates what could hopefully be expected.
-That is, as $Q$ increases, it might be expected that the values of $t$ for which the growth in $\lVert \mathbf{u}(t)-\tilde{\mathbf{u}}(t)\rVert_{\infty}$ transitions from polynomial to exponential also increases.
-This is a general trend in the first row; however, here there are even departures with, for example, $Q=5,7$ violating the trend with respect to $Q=3$ when $T=1$.
-Further, with increasing $\kappa_{\mbox{max}}$ (in the second and third rows the figure) the trend seems to break down entirely with a set of weights for $\kappa_{\mbox{max}}=1000$ generated with $Q=1$ (also with slightly more training data) even performing marginally better than that of $Q=9$.
-Likewise, as $T$ increases it might be expected that computed weights converge to a particular set of values.
-However, each row of figure \ref{fig:ErrorandEigenvalues_s_2_n_9_neglog10nu_Inf_N_101_htmult_1_10_p_2} does not provide evidence that this is the case.
-There are clearly combinations of $T$ and $Q$ for which the $T=1$ and $T=100$ cases perform more alike than the $T=10$ case (see, for instance the curves for $Q=1$ in the bottom row).
+Likewise, as $T$ increases the set of training data includes a larger subset of the set of $1$-periodic functions.
+Therefore, it might be expected that the computed weights converge to a particular set of values.
+However, there are clearly combinations of $T$ and $Q$ for which the $T=1$ and $T=100$ cases perform more alike than the $T=10$ case (see, for instance the curves for $Q=9$ in the second row of subplots in figure \ref{fig:ErrorandEigenvalues_s_2_n_11_neglog10nu_004_N_101_htmult_1_10_p_2}).
 Now, it is likely that the choices of $T$ explored here are not large enough to demonstrate such convergence; however, if the convergence is to a set of weights for which the method for solving \eqref{eq:ContinousProblem} is unstable or low accuracy, then there is no benefit to consider even larger values of $T$.
-Still, the extent to which the values of $\lambda_{\eta}h_{t}$ are conforming to the boundary of the stability region is notable in all cases.